amoAHCP/vxms/vxms-rest/README.md

 Exceptions within the fluent API will be handled by methods like *onError* and *onFailureResponse*.
 If no error handling is defined, or the *onFailureResponse* method is throwing an exception, it must be handled in the calling method (your REST method).
 In case you have an unhandled exception within your REST method, you can define a separate error-method to handle those exceptions (if no further error handling is defined , the response is delivering a http 500 response).
-To do so, define your error-handling method (with org.jacpfx.vertx.rest.response.RestHandler and a Throwable as parameter) and annotate the method with the *@OnRestError* annotation.
+To do so, define your error-handling method (with RestHandler and a Throwable as parameter) and annotate the method with the *@OnRestError* annotation.
 This annotation **must** contain the same REST-path as your corresponding @Path annotation.
 Example:

 ```java